buildpacks/docs/content/docs/for-app-developers/how-to/build-outputs/inspect-app.md

   web (default)        bash         node-js app.js                                   /workspace
 ```

-Apart from the above standard metadata, buildpacks can also populate information about the dependencies they have provided in form of a `Software Bill-of-Materials` or `SBOM`.
+Apart from the above standard metadata, buildpacks can also populate information about the dependencies they have provided in form of a `Software Bill-of-Materials` or [SBOM].

+[SBOM]: /docs/for-app-developers/how-to/build-outputs/download-sbom